-Best Car Accessories for your iPad
+Best Car Accessories for your iPad in 2018

 Measuring 6 feet long, the cable lets you pump in audio from your iPad no matter where it is in your car.
 It's also designed to prevent tangling, making it easy to retrieve from storage when you need it.

-You can get the iXCC 3.5mm Universal Aux Audio Stereo Cable from Amazon for $5.99.
+You can get the iXCC 3.5mm Universal Aux Audio Stereo Cable from Amazon for about $6.

 What do you use?

-Do you have any favorite accessories to use with you iPad while in the car?
+Do you have any favorite accessories to use with your iPad while in the car?
 Let us know in the comments.

+Updated February 2018: These are still the best accessories for using your iPad in your car.